littlelegz/sql-web-attacks-cmsc414fall2022/README.md

 you submit.**

-For the Java code you will be writing, please ensure that it is compliant with Java 1.8.
+For the Java code you will be writing, please ensure that it is compliant with **Java 1.8**.
 Make sure that your editor does not insert "smart" quotes.
 Single quotes should be ASCII character 0x27, and double quotes should be ASCII character 0x22.
 For all tasks, pay close attention to the formatting specified.
 There's a difference between single and double quotes, and the automated grading will be very unhappy if you use single quotes where you should have used double quotes.
 Not following the formatting properly is *the major reason* for people not getting points on task 2.
+In particular, the initial lines for the first 2 tasks represent the fields the auto-grader will enter into the relevant HTML forms, so please include **all** of the needed fields **exactly** as you would *enter* them manually.
+For tasks 3 and 5, the files you provide will be used verbatim and in their entirety, so please do not include additional information.
+For task 5, you may include HTML comments, but for task 3, if you feel the need to include additional information, please place it in a separate file.

 # SQL Injection Attacks